pwbriggs/music-assistant.github.io/docs/music-providers/apple-music.md

 Music Assistant has support for [Apple Music](https://music.apple.com/)!
 Contributed and maintained by [MarvinSchenkel](https://github.com/MarvinSchenkel)

 !!! note
+    - A paid subscription is required to add this Music Provider.
+    - Audio playback is not officially supported by Apple, use at your own risk
-    This Music Provider is currently in beta (2.1+).
+    - This Music Provider is currently in beta (2.1+).
 Please report any issues [here](https://github.com/music-assistant/hass-music-assistant/issues).

 ## Features
 - Support for Artists, Albums, Tracks and Playlists